mvolkmann/blog/src/zig.md

   - const NumberList = LinkedList(i32);
   - var node = NumberList.Node { .prev = null, .next = null, .value = 19 };
   - var numberList = LinkedList(i32) { .first = @node, .last = &node, .length = 1 };

-Tuples

-- defined by an anonymous struct with no field names
-- fields are given names that are integers starting from 0
-- access a field value with [index] syntax
-- const myTuple = { true, “hello”, @as(u32, 19) };
-- myTuple[1] is “hello”
--

-Unions

-- defines a set of possible types for a value
-- const DataType = union { number: i32, truth: bool };
-- var data1 = DataType { .number = 19 };
-- var data2 = DataType { .truth = true };
-- anonymous union syntax alternative: `var data2: DataType = .{ .number = 19 };`
-- tagged union types use an enum for their cases and can be used in switch expressions
-- const DataTypeTag = enum { number, truth };
-- const DataType = union(DataTagType) { number: i32, truth: bool };
-- can get the tag type of a union type with std.meta.Tag(DataType) which returns DataTypeTag

 Functions